sitthykun/smilegitremote/README.md

 }
 ```
 Above the project.json has only a valid project is '123'
+Currently, the token data is stored in 'token' folder.

 ## Create a post route:
 Check out main.py in alongside root directory